-342. SCHOOL ADMINISTRATION-FEDERAL, STATE, LOCAL.
+SCHOOL ADMINISTRATION-FEDERAL, STATE, LOCAL.
 (First course.)
-Five hours credit.
+Five hours credit. · . . .

-Prerequisites, 12 hours in education and experience.
-Federal relations to education, the state as the fundamental educational unit, local administrative units, duties and the powers of the superintendent, and the administration of personnel.
+Prerequisites, twelve hours in education, two years teaching experience.
+Federal relations to education, local administrative units, the superintendent and the board of education and the administration of teacher personnel are included in this course.

-343. SCHOOL ADMINISTRATION-SCHOOL FINANCE.
+SCHOOL ADMINISTRATION-FINANCIAL ACCOUNTING: CHILD ACCOUNTING.
 (Second course.)
 Five hours credit.

-Prerequisites, 12 hours in education and experience.
-Child accounting, business administration, preparation and use of the budget, cost accounting and fiscal control, indebtedness, short-time borrowing, and bonds.
+Prerequisites, 12 hours in education and two years teaching experience.
+Child accounting, business administration, preparation and use of the budget, cost accounting and fiscal control, indebtedness, shorttime borrowing, and bonds are covered in this course.